learn-co-curriculum/sql-table-relations-intro-to-joins/README.md

 The RIGHT OUTER JOIN is the reverse of the LEFT OUTER JOIN.
 It will return *all* data from the right, or second, table and the matched data from the left, or first table.

-Let's take a look a boiler-plate LEFT OUTER JOIN query:
+Let's take a look a boiler-plate RIGHT OUTER JOIN query:

 ```sql
 SELECT column_name(s)